If you’re underpaid at your job, you already know it.

 If you’ve recognized any of these signs your underpaid and undervalued, it’s time to stop settling.

-The longer you stay in a situation where you’re not compensated justly, the more it erodes your motivation, your confidence, and your future potential.
+The longer you stay in a situation where you’re not justly compensated, the more it erodes your motivation, confidence, and future potential.
 Don’t wait for someone else to notice you’re being underpaid—take control.

 Once you understand your worth and refuse to accept less, you’ll stop feeling stuck in a cycle of frustration and start moving toward the compensation and recognition you deserve.